Blue Campus

 © Audrey Meunier

 The MS PORRIMA is a 12 year old revolutionary ship originally built in Kiel (Germany) that has demonstrated the successful implementation of numerous technologies in a record time.
 A decade ago, PORRIMA was the first ship ever to circumnavigate the world with solar power only.
 The subsequent innovations include turning wind power into base load energy and producing hydrogen from seawater with excess solar power.
+Now we are adding recycled solar panels, immersion batteries and a complete new interior design made with pop-up tables, chairs and beds, a ZEN space of simplicity decorated with functional origami.

 The Blue Campus (BC) recognizes the emergency with which we need to acting requires talent.
 Since MS PORRIMA will undergo a 9 to 12 months refit, integrating a dozen novel technologies while placed in a dry dock.
 This window offers an exceptional opportunity to immerse students and academia in interconnected challenges and solutions: